never-lang/never-docs/docs/curradd.md

 ---
-title: Tribute to Alonso C.
+title: Tribute to Alonzo C.
 ---

-# Tribute to Alonso C.
+# Tribute to Alonzo C.

 In mathematics functions are relations between two sets (denoted as f: X -> Y).
 Quite often functions take several arguments and give one result (for example